 Lower Your Fees

 Purposeful SP 401(k) plans are built on full and transparent fee disclosure without the conflicts of interest that come from accepting commissions or other kickbacks.
-Our plans fees are designed to start as a low percentage of the plan assets and to get smaller as the plan grows.
+Our plans’ fees are designed to start as a low percentage of the plan assets, which reduces as the plan grows.

 To eliminate any incentive to choose investments or providers that could increase your fees, we don’t accept compensation from the investments, the custodian, nor the administrator of the plan.
 To further eliminate conflicts of interest, any sales loads, 12b-1 fees, or other investment compensation received by PCS is immediately credited to your account to lower the cost of the plan.

 Aside from the obvious benefit of saving your company money, lower fees also increase the retirement benefit to your employees and reduce the likelihood your company will be sued over the plan.